CollierCZ/docs-media/README.md

 ### Importing assets

-Importing assets using Content Management SDK is a 3-step process:
+Importing assets using Content Management SDK is a 2-step process:

 1. Upload a file to Kentico Cloud.
 2. Create a new asset using the given file reference.
-3. Link to the asset from a language variant of a content item.

 #### 1. Upload a file